 At least one hundred shots were fired during twelve to fifteen minutes.
 Deputy Richard Townsend was shot in the back.
 Fort Worth police officer Charles Sneed was shot in the head, and Fort Worth police officer John J. Fulford was shot in the legs and abdomen, but both Sneed and Fulford continued to return fire.
 (The Morning News reported that, ironically, both men were members of the Knights of Labor.)
 Two ambushers—Pierce and railroad switchman Tom Nace—were wounded before the ambushers fled into a nearby thicket.
 Courtright, witnesses said, spent most of those twelve to fifteen minutes flattened between the rails of the track, keeping his head down.

 Richard William Townsend, thirty-two, lived on 6th Street with his widowed mother and brother James.
-Both sons were painters.
 Richard also was a member of the volunteer fire department.

 On April 4 the Gazette published this diagram showing the location of the ambushed train relative to Buttermilk Junction, the railroad infirmary, and Union Depot.

 The blue dot shows where Buttermilk Junction was.
 That was not a populated area in 1886.